dgaydukov/cert-aws/files/sa.md

 To assign real name CloudFormation use stack + logical name, this ensures unique names.
 You can add deletion policy (for example you delete stack and want to preserve s3 buckets and take RDS snapshot).
 CloudFormation Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
+You can use conditions inside templates (for example create ec2 based on input params).

 ###### AWS IAM